julia-/long-play-records/README.md

 2. In order to keep my buying and selling separate, as a collector, I want to have different views for selling and buying.

 #### Entity Relationship Diagram
+During development I revised the ERD by removing several models and instead, displaying data from the Discogs API and only saving the necessary data from API calls.

 - [ERD v1](https://dbdesigner.net/designer/schema/125555)
 - [ERD v2](https://dbdesigner.net/designer/schema/122698)